 Traditional, New, Academic and Practical Subjects

-In Years 12 and 13 students move to the sixth form block and begin an independent learning programme.
+In Sixth Form, students begin an independent learning programme.
 They have a study and library area with internet access and a bank of lap tops to enable them to use their study time productively.
 At Key Stage 5, subjects are offered in option blocks for the pupils to choose from.
-Each year these subjects form five option blocks tailored to meet the students’ needs.
+Each year, these subjects form five option blocks tailored to meet the students’ needs.

 Curriculum enrichment is continued into the sixth form with speakers, workshops and visits timetabled to broaden their experiences beyond their subject choices.
 The role of prefect is given to allow students to take on positions of responsibility and build skills towards their university applications.